Arithmetic Sequences and Sums

 Sequence

-Each number in the sequence is called a term (or sometimes "element" or "member"), read Sequences and Series for more details.
+Each number in a sequence is called a term (or sometimes "element" or "member"), read Sequences and Series for more details.

 Arithmetic Sequence